jharwell/sierra/docs/src/tutorials/project/project.rst

         .. tab:: ``models.yaml``

            Configuration for intra- and inter-experiment models.
 This file is optional.
-If it is present, models defined and enabled in it will be run before stage 4 intra- and/or inter-experiment graph generation, if stage 4 is run.
-See :doc:`models` for documentation.
+If it is present, models defined in it will be run in stage 3.
+See :ref:`plugins/proc/modelrunner` for documentation.

    - ``generators/`` - Classes to enable SIERRA to generate changes to template expdef files needed by your project.
 This directory is required for all